Thomas Merton: Death

 On December 10, 1968, Merton was at a Red Cross retreat facility named Sawang Khaniwat (สวางคนิวาส) in Samut Prakan, a province near Bangkok, Thailand, attending a monastic conference.
 After giving a talk at the morning session, he was found dead later in the afternoon in the room of his cottage, lying on his back with a standing fan having fallen and lying across his body.
 A police test revealed that a "defective electric cord was installed inside its stand. ...
 The flow of electricity was strong enough to cause the death of a person if he touched the metal part."
 His associate, Jean Leclercq, stated: "In all probability the death of Thomas Merton was due in part to heart failure, in part to an electric shock."
-Since there was no autopsy, there was no suitable explanation for the wound in the back of Merton's head, "which had bled considerably."
+Since there was no autopsy, there was no suitable explanation for the wound in the back of Merton's head, "which had bled considerably".
 Arriving from the cottage next to Merton's, the Primate of the Benedictine order and presiding officer of the conference, Rembert Weakland, anointed Merton.

-His body was flown back to the United States on board a US military aircraft returning from Vietnam.
-He was buried at Gethsemani Abbey.
+Merton's body was flown back to the United States on board a US military aircraft returning from Vietnam.
+He is buried at the Gethsemani Abbey.

 The Spring 2024 issue of The Catholic Historical Review published "The Official Thai Reports on Thomas Merton's Death".
-The official cause of death was a natural cause, "sudden heart failure" and not "accidental electrocution."
+The official cause of death was a natural cause, "sudden heart failure" and not "accidental electrocution".
 The police report states that Merton was dead before he came into contact with a faulty fan that was found lying across his body.